Attention Deficit Hyperactivity Disorder (ADHD)

 Hyperactivity symptoms

-- Have problems staying seated for an extended period.
+- has problems staying seated for an extended period.

-- Squirm in their seats and often move their hands or feet.
+- squirms in their seat and often moves their hands and feet.

 Attention deficit symptoms

-- Often lose objects or forget assigned instructions for tasks.
+- often loses objects or forgets instructions for assigned tasks.

-- Have problems concentrating on one thing for a long period and following explanations or instructions.
+- has trouble concentrating on one thing for a long period and following explanations or instructions.

-- Start a new activity without finishing a first one.
+- starts a new activity without finishing the previous one.

-- Have difficulty getting organized and managing their time and what they need to accomplish.
+- has difficulty getting organized and managing their time and set tasks.

 Symptoms of impulsivity

-- Answer a question before someone has finished asking it.
+- answers a question before the person has finished asking it.

-- Speak up out of turn and have problems waiting their turn.
+- speaks out of turn and has trouble waiting their turn.

 Consequences of ADHD

-ADHD has a negative impact on children and their development.
+We know that ADHD has negative impacts on children and their development.
 Children with ADHD have problems at school and a hard time making friends.
-This is why it’s important to detect and treat attention deficit disorders as early as possible to reduce the risk that the child will have low self-esteem or develop a psychological disorder such as anxiety or depression.
-These problems can lead to isolation problems, delinquency or addiction.
+This is why it’s important to detect and treat attention deficit disorders as early as possible, to reduce the risk of the child developing low self-esteem or psychological disorders such as anxiety or depression.
+These problems can lead to isolation problems, delinquency, or addiction.

-You should also know that the intellectual potential of these children is no different or lower than that of other children.
-Children with ADHD are often very creative and can become highly accomplished adults.
-Because of their knack of moving from one idea to the next, they can tackle problems in a unique way.
+It is important to understand that the intellectual potential of people with ADHD is neither different nor lower than that of others.
+People with ADHD are often very creative and can become highly accomplished adults.

 ADHD treatment

-ADHD can’t be prevented or cured, but it can be controlled and its impact can be reduced with the right treatment.
-Since ADHD is often diagnosed once children are in school, parents, teachers and other professionals or people who interact with the child need to participate in the treatment as well.
-Treatment may include:
+ADHD can’t be prevented or cured, but it can be controlled, and its impact can be reduced with the right treatment.
+Since ADHD is often diagnosed once children are in school, parents, teachers, and other professionals or people who interact with the child will need to play a role in the treatment as well.
+Treatment may include…

 - training for parents